sematext/docs/docs/integration/rabbitmq-logs.md

 ## Exploring logs

 Once data is in, you can explore it using the built-in reports or create your own.
-For example, you can use the Authentication report to check on granded and denied connections:
+For example, you can use the Authentication report to check on granted and denied connections:

 <img
   class="content-modal-image"